-Instruction Pack III: Healthcare Law and Reimbursement
+Instruction Pack III: Healthcare Law and Record Management

 Students discover the healthcare laws established to protect the patient's privacy.
 The course focuses on the rights and responsibilities of the patient, as well as the physician's responsibility.
-Students learn the history and development of the various coding systems, and discover how coding affects reimbursement.
-Finally, students learn to effectively deal with delayed and denied claims, as well as how to work aging reports.
+Students learn the history and development of the various coding systems and discover how coding affects reimbursement.
+Finally, students learn to effectively arrange, audit, release, retain and destroy medical records.